sirpiksel/printer-mod/README.md

 First modification: very easy, fairly useless, simple.
 Makes the spool easier to roll using some bearings.

 ## License
-All modifications are licensed under the MIT License.
-For more details, please refer to the [LICENSE](./LICENSE) file.
+All modifications are licensed under CC BY-SA 4.0.
+To view a copy of this license, visit the [LICENSE](./LICENSE) file.